 The WHO Service Delivery and Safety (SDS) Department supports countries in moving their health systems towards universal health coverage through increased access to safe, high quality, effective, people-centred and integrated services.
+The true objective of the Department is to help countries “rethink health care” in order to improve the efficiency and effectiveness of their health systems.

 With the launch of the WHO Programme Budget 2014-15, the Health Systems and Innovation Cluster has also launched SDS as a new department as a “centre of excellence” within WHO, working externally and across the Organization to build evidence and promote models and solutions for improved health service delivery.
 SDS works across the care continuum, from preventive and primary care to hospital services and long term care, to palliative care.